Can Adamis Pharmaceuticals Corporation (ADMP) Remain Competitive?

-Adamis Pharmaceuticals Corporation (NASDAQ:ADMP) went down by -5.31% from its latest closing price compared to the recent 1-year high of $2.34.
-The company’s stock price has collected -4.38% of loss in the last five trading sessions.
+Adamis Pharmaceuticals Corporation (NASDAQ:ADMP) went up by 2.91% from its latest closing price compared to the recent 1-year high of $2.34.
+The company’s stock price has collected 3.92% of gains in the last five trading sessions.
 Press Release reported on 06/14/21 that Adamis Files Definitive Proxy Statement and Sends Letter to Stockholders

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.